ministryofjustice/moj-terraform-scim-github/README.md

 ```

 From the [function folder](./function/), ensure you have the correct version of node installed and run `npm install`.
-Set your AWS root account credentials and then run the fuction with:
+Set your AWS root account credentials and then run the function with:

 ```bash
 GITHUB_ORGANISATION=ministryofjustice GITHUB_TOKEN="your token" SSO_AWS_REGION=eu-west-2 SSO_EMAIL_SUFFIX='@digital.justice.gov.uk' SSO_IDENTITY_STORE_ID="<the ID from console" node index.js